Blu-Devs/Blu-Devs/README.md

-# The name is Michael but I usually go by Mike 🤝
+# Michael D.

 I am Programmer and Games Developer born and raised in Manchester.
-Currently, as a Student at the University of South Wales, I am developing a varied range of **skills** across different projects.
+Currently, a graduate from the University of South Wales, I am developing a varied range of **skills** across different projects.
 But, outside of work, if you can't find me catching up with friends and family you can find me surpassing my limits mentally and physically - some of these interests include:

 - Fitness & Discipline 🥋
 - Learning Languages